-On a fiercely stormy night in the winter of 1960, with bursts of thunder and flashes of lightning getting ever closer in succession, my mother came to the room where my two brothers and I were sleeping in the large double bed shared by the three of us boys.
+On a fiercely stormy night in the winter, with bursts of thunder and flashes of lightning getting ever closer in succession, my mother came to the room where my two brothers and I were sleeping in the large double bed shared by the three of us boys.
 My mother wished to make sure that the window in our room was tightly closed, and that none of us would be scared by the deafening noise of the thunder.
 I was three years old, and my two brothers were five and seven.
 As she entered the room, my mother was horrified to discover that our bed was empty.
 She was overcome by panic, not knowing what to think.
 She woke up my father who was fast asleep.
 ‘The children are gone!’ she screamed and started to wail in fear.
 My dad jumped from the bed and searched the entire house, including the backyard, while reassuring my mom who continued to cry and whine.
 Only after many minutes of tension and panic, did they find out what had happened to their small children during that stormy night.
 It turned out that their usually disciplined children, who had been woken up by the thunder, had jumped out of their beds, and without waiting for instruction, raced down to the bomb shelter about 30 kms down the road, believing the thunderous noise was yet another bombardment from Gaza.

 To us as children, our run down to the bomb shelter was no more than our daily routine, and we were sure our reaction was a necessary and normal act.
 However, to the adults around us, it was a disturbing incident that symbolized the horrific reality we were living in, the madness of growing up under the shadow of war.